-From controversial refereeing calls, superb goals, to coaches outbursts, or whatever you’re looking for in Ghana premier league football, week 4 had it all.
+From controversial refereeing calls, superb goals to managerial outbursts, whatever you’re looking for in Ghana premier league football, week 4 had it all.

-12 goals in 7 games don not exactly represent a prolific weekend in the Ghana Premier League.
+12 goals in 7 games does not exactly represent a prolific weekend in the Ghana Premier League.
 But the sheer brilliance and significance of those goals cannot be underestimated.

 Hearts of Oak are cruising atop the league log, while rivals Kotoko languish in an unfamiliar 14th.
 Here, Footy-Ghana’s Fentuo Tahiru brings to you 5 talking points from match day 4 of the Ghana Premier League.